MapsPeople/web-ui/packages/components/src/components/location-info/readme.md

     }
 }
 locationInfoComponent.location = mockLocation;
-locationInfoComponent.hideExternalID = false;
+locationInfoComponent.showExternalId = false;
 ```

 ## `location` attribute

 A `location` attribute is available on the `<mi-location-info>` element which should be used to pass a MapsIndoors `Location`.
 When the `Building` and `Venue` names is alike only the name of the `Venue` is displayed.
 The attribute is required.

-## `hideExternalID` event
+## `showExternalId` attribute

-If true, the component will not show the location's Extrenal ID.
+If false, the component will not show the location's Extrenal ID.
 The attribute is not required.
+If not set, it will default to true.

 <!-- markdownlint-disable -->
 <!-- Auto Generated Below -->